-A program of study outlines departmental requirements for coursework, research, teaching, and service.
-The program of study is developed in consultation with your major professor and your advisory committee.
-Before the end of the second semester in residence you will schedule a meeting at which you will present either a completed Graduate School Program of Study form: http://grad.uga.edu/index.php/current-students/forms/ or a Departmental Program of Study (Appendix B) to your Advisory Committee.
-All members of the student's committee should participate in this meeting.
-Emphasis is placed on the active involvement of all members of the committee in decisions affecting the student's study.
-Appendix B lists the coursework you plan to take in order to fulfill the HDFS doctoral curriculum requirements as well as the proposed activities that will fulfill the teaching, research, and outreach/service components of your portfolio.
-Note: Students with an emphasis in MFT must also include the appropriate MFT Specialization Course Requirement Worksheet included in Appendix C and Appendix D.
+- A program of study outlines departmental requirements for coursework, research, teaching, and service.
+The program of study is developed in consultation with your major professor and your advisory committee. - It is strongly suggested that you schedule a meeting before the end of the third semester in residence at which you will present a completed Graduate School Program of Study form:

-After obtaining the approval and signatures of all committee members, the form should be submitted to the Graduate Coordinator.
-The MS Program of Study form will be sent to the Graduate School and the preliminary doctoral program of study form will be filed in the department.
+http://grad.uga.edu/index.php/current-students/forms/ and a Departmental Program of Study (Appendix B) to your Advisory Committee. - All members of the student's committee should participate in this meeting.
+Emphasis is placed on the active involvement of all members of the committee in decisions affecting the student's study. - Appendix B lists the coursework you need to take to fulfill the HDFS doctoral curriculum requirements. - Appendix I outlines the proposed activities that will fulfill the teaching, research, and outreach/service components of your portfolio. - After obtaining the approval and signatures of all committee members, the form should be submitted to the Graduate Coordinator.
+The Graduate School Program of Study form will be sent to the Graduate School and the preliminary doctoral program of study form will be filed in the department.
 Changes in your plan are permissible with the approval of your Advisory Committee.